GUIDED SKI & SPLITBOARD EXPEDITION

 2 SESSIONS: EACH 7 DAYS RIDING/10 DAYS TOTAL

-The next 6 days will be entirely dedicated to exploring and shredding.
-This will be the first year camp has been in this exact location, meaning each day will be an opportunity for at least one first descent.
-After 6 nights and 7 days at camp, we'll retreat back down into the lush valley, check back in to our riverside cabañas and roast a huge celebratory asado (Chilean BBQ), complemented by local wines and beers.
+The next 7 days will be entirely dedicated to exploring and shredding.
+This will be only the second year camp has been in this location, so while some of the primo lines have been claimed and named, many still have not.
+After a solid 7-night stay, we’ll retreat back down into the lush valley, check back in to our riverside cabañas and roast a celebratory asado (Chilean BBQ), complemented by local wines, beers, and of course, pisco sours.

 7 DAYS RIDING/10 DAYS TOTAL

-40 Tribes Lead and Tail Guides; Airport transfers and private transport between all locations; 2 nights accommodation in cabañas at the river lodge (1 before the basecamp week and 1 after) including meals; 1 night accommodation in a mountain refugio including meals; 6 nights basecamp accommodation in 3-person tents with a large dome tent for kitchen and dining; Basecamp host and made-from-scratch meals; 7 days of epic guided skiing/splitboarding!
+40 Tribes Lead and Tail Guides; Airport transfers and private transport between all locations; 2 nights accommodation in cabañas at the river lodge (1 before the basecamp week and 1 after) including meals; 7 nights basecamp accommodation in 3-person tents with a large dome tent for kitchen and dining; Basecamp staff and made-from-scratch meals; 7 days of epic guided skiing/splitboarding!